abarim-mud/abarim-mud.github.io/player.markdown

 AbarimMUD is 6-direction MUD(north, south, east, west, up, down).

 Check the [cartography](/cartography.html) section.
-You'll start in the Northern Midgaard in the room "Temple Altar" (#19087).
+You'll start in the Astoria at the room "Temple Altar" (#19087).

 You could always return to that room using command `recall`, which costs 35 mana.